LambdaCalculus37/superdatamosh/README.md

 The README file for aviglitch has further usage details.

+**THE SCRIPTS**

+1. smol-mosh.rb - Does some minor datamoshing

+2. big-mosh.rb - You're gonna see some wild results!

+3. superdatamosh.rb - The Big One... this script will trash your video something absolutely fierce!

 **TO DO**

 1. Try and take file I/O params when you run the scripts; right now it's hardcoded to take a file named 'file.avi' and output 'output.avi'.